 Steps leading down from our guesthouse to a lower level and, at least his morning, a group of donkeys waiting for their day to begin.

-And then it was off – Koto on the Annapurna Circuit was the day’s destination and it felt like the end point of our trek even if the official end was Besi Sahar.
-This day we would meet seven trekkers coming up from Koto, more than we had met in the nine days from Tsarang.
+And then it was off – Koto on the Annapurna Circuit was the day’s destination, and it felt like the end point of our trek, even if the official end was Besi Sahar.
+On this day, we would meet seven trekkers coming up from Koto, more than we had met in the nine days from Tsarang.

-Also noteworthy was the number of bridges we crossed as the trail bounced from one side of the Naar Khola to the other.
+Also impressive was the number of bridges we crossed as the trail bounced from one side of the Naar Khola to the other.

-About an hour into our walk we passed by Singenge Dharmasala.
-If you’re coming from Koto it is a possible tent site before moving up that last 1 1/2 hours to Meta; the porters’ shelter, the outhouse, and the litter at the site show that some have.
-I guess it would all depend on how tired you were when you got there.
+About an hour into our walk, we passed by Singenge Dharmasala.
+If you’re coming from Koto, it is a possible tent site before moving up that last 1 1/2 hours to Meta; the porters’ shelter, the outhouse, and the litter at the site show that some have.
+It would all depend on how tired you were when you got there.
 It certainly has none of the views and facilities that Meta has!
-There is that steel bridge just south of the site and five minutes further down a waterfall that the trail passes under.
+There is that steel bridge just south of the site and, five minutes further down, a waterfall that the trail passes under.
 It would make for a brisk shower!
 (Not the place to lose your footing!)

-Just a bit south of our tea stop was a more substantial teahouse – the 3 Sister Restaurant and Lodge.
+A more substantial teahouse was just a bit south of our tea stop – the 3 Sister Restaurant and Lodge.
 For those coming off the Annapurna trail from Koto (2600) and making the ascent up to Meta (3560), it might be a good intermediate stop instead of trying to do Koto-Meta in one long hard day.
-By now the pine forest and the lush vegetation has really taken over from the barren alpine look!
+By now, the pine forest and the lush vegetation have replaced the barren alpine look!

 We pass another new teahouse/lodge soon after.
-The trail runs through a pine forest and it is actual soil underneath!
-On a stretch of collapsed hillside we see a crew of ten young men in “break” mode from their task of rebuilding the trail.
-They seem to have minimal equipment; most are wearing flip-flops and wool caps.
+The trail runs through a pine forest, which has actual soil underneath!
+On a stretch of the collapsed hillside, we see a crew of ten young men in “break” mode from their task of rebuilding the trail.
+They seem to have minimal equipment; most wear flip-flops and wool caps.

-At 11:00 or so we are approaching the confluence of the Soti Khola and Naar Khola.
-On the north side of the junction is what looks to be a well-used campsite, given the litter dump on the side of the trail and the presence of a stone outhouse.
-Our cook team is already there and within minutes lunch is served.
-We spend perhaps an hour sitting in the shade and relaxing and then it is off again.
+At 11:00 or so, we are approaching the confluence of the Soti Khola and Naar Khola.
+On the north side of the junction is a well-used campsite with a stone outhouse and a litter dump on the trail side.
+Our cook team is already there, and within minutes lunch is served.
+We spend perhaps an hour sitting in the shade and relaxing, and then it is off again.